Extended letterplace correspondence for nongraded noncommutative ideals and related algorithms: An illustrative example

 \section{An illustrative example}

-With the aim of showing a concrete computation with the algorithm \FreeGBasis, we present here a simple application to finitely presented groups.
-Consider the Klein group $G = \Z_2 \times \Z_2$ that can be presented (as a Coxeter group) in the following way
+With the aim of showing a concrete computation with the algorithm \FreeGBasis, we present here a simple application to finitely presented (noncommutative) groups.
+Consider the symmetric group $S_3$ that can be presented, as a Coxeter group, in the following way

 Define the free associative algebra $F = K\langle x, y \rangle$ and consider the elements